 As far as the required wood shims between the blocks and the floor, they are required, and thinking that these shims for some reason may need to be a ceramic product when they are in direct contact with a wood floor one millimeter away is ridiculous.
 No spot on earth is perfectly flat and trying to make it perfectly flat it ludicrous.
 Again you can go back to normal construction methods and dig and pour footings that have been pinned with a laser, water level or transom if you have thousands of extra cash.

-Sheetrock, Insulation and Stud Walls-Addressed elsewhere on our site we can do flat wall studs or standard stud walls for $900 on an 8 by 16 if you wish.
+Vapor Retarders/Housewrap-Some people whom are still hung up on double and triple wall construction enquire about wrapping their unit in plastic aka housewrap.
+In the IRC section R702.7 you will see that it only applies to specific zones of the world and not here.
+It is only important where there are vast differences in temperature from inside to out to deal with condensation and cannot be installed with single wall construction anyway.
+Housewrap is a new item that was added with the EFIS stucco crisis and water intrusion at windows and junctions and is irrelevant here.
+Sheetrock, Insulation and Stud Walls-Addressed elsewhere on our site we can do flat wall studs or standard stud walls for $900 on an 8 by 16if you wish.
 However our entire business model is designed around the ideal climate here in Hawaii and the lack of snow load requirements making single wall methods ideal and extremely economical, so if you are programmed and stuck with the mindset of requiring expensive double wall and the need for insulation and sheetrock then you do not understand the brilliance of the this super-efficient model that has been done in Hawaii for hundreds of years.
-So, we do not deal with any insulation or sheetrock!!!!!!!!!
-If you have the money to waste on that you are shopping the wrong contractor.
+So, we do not deal with wall insulation or sheetrock!!!!!!!!!
+If you have the money to waste on that, or have that fixed a mindset you may be shopping the wrong contractor.

 Single wall construction is the more historic and most popular method around the world for tens of thousands of years.
 So, if you are not comfortable for some reason with single wall, you should be, every big box store is single wall, Lowes, Home Depot, Walmart, Target, Best Buy, most every large building recognizes the efficiency.
 Most all of our historic structures; all of the castles in Europe, cathedrals, brick, stone, log, igloos, huts, the majority of all buildings are single wall, meaning what you see on the inside is the same as what is on the outside.
 Stud walls for double wall construction is a new technology that has only been around for a few hundred years so you should not get stuck on your limited exposure to construction methods.